riak16/Transfer-Learning/README.md

 - CV2

 # Custom Data:
 If you intend to use the above code on your own data, update the data folder.
-The structure of the folder should be such that the sub-folders are the class labels each containing the images classified in that class.
+The structure of the folder should be such that the sub-folders are the class labels each containing the images belonging to that class.
+Example: Data( contains following subfolders)
+            -Dog ( Contains pictures with ground truth label "Dog") -Cat ( Contains pictures with ground truth label "Cat") -Bird ( Contains pictures with ground truth label "Bird")

 # Download Weights:
 download vgg16.npy file from https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM.